 100 Million Quora Users Affected By 'Malicious' Data Breach

-Just days after Marriott International disclosed a massive cybersecurity breach, Quora has announced that it too has been attacked by hackers.
+Just days after Marriott International disclosed a massive cybersecurity breach, Quora has announced that it, too, has been attacked by hackers.
 The popular question-and-answer website said Monday that a "malicious third party" may have lifted the account information of some 100 million users.

-Company CEO Adam D'Angelo said that the company uncovered the hack Friday, and that the exposed user information ranged from email addresses and cryptographically protected passwords to private direct messages.
+Company CEO Adam D'Angelo said the company uncovered the hack Friday and that the exposed user information ranged from email addresses and cryptographically protected passwords to private direct messages.
 It also includes data from other networks, such as Facebook and Twitter, that users can choose to link to their accounts

 We have discovered that some user data was compromised by unauthorized access to our systems.
 We’ve taken steps to ensure that the situation is contained and are notifying affected users.
 Protecting your information is our top priority.
 Read more here: https://t.co/uwbdMjoM1v— Quora (@Quora) December 3, 2018